 Full portfolio on www.lauraradford.co.uk

-I am a UK unit stills photographer with recent TV credits including BBC dramas ‘Call The Midwife’, ‘The Missing’, ‘Father Brown’, ‘Hinterland’ to Channel 4’s ‘The Watchman’.
+I am a UK unit stills photographer with recent TV credits including BBC dramas ‘Call The Midwife’, ‘The Missing’, ‘Father Brown’, ‘Hinterland’ to Channel 4’s ‘The Watchman’ and Sky One's 'Lucky Man' and 'Delcious'.
 My feature film work includes ‘Blue Iguana’ (Sam Rockwell, Phoebe Fox), ‘London Town’ (Jonathan Rhys Meyers, Dougray Scott), ‘After Louise’ (Greg Wise, Alice Sykes) and ‘The Bromley Boys’ (Martine McCutcheon, Alan Davies).

 I work in London as a stills photographer across film and television productions.
 I usually work alongside the unit publicist to ensure we’re getting the type of images that tell the story of the film in a snapshot that is memorable and iconic.
 Also capturing shots of all the cast which can accompany press articles for magazines and which may end up as a poster option for the film.
 Working on set most days depending on the size of the budget.
 I’ve worked on select days on short films where I will discuss with the producer the days that will have the most weight for publicity.
 The stills photographers job is to work unobtrusively amongst the crew.
 Working closely with the camera team to secure similar angles that represent the cinematographers vision and staying out of the actors eye line.